5 Actions For Successful RelationshipsBy Dr. Margaret Paul

 People in successful relationships treat themselves and their partner with kindness - kind words, kind actions, kind looks, kind listening, and kind thoughts.
 It is far more important to them to be kind than to try to control their partner with anger, judgment, criticism, irritation, blame, resistance or withdrawal.

 Action 2 - Personal Responsibility for feelings

 People in loving relationships do not make their partner responsible for their feelings.
-When they feel angry, hurt, anxious, depressed, resentful, irritated, guilty, or shamed, they practice the Inner Bonding process, looking within at their own thoughts and behavior that may be causing their painful feelings.
+When they feel angry, hurt, anxious, depressed, resentful, irritated, guilty, or shamed, they look within at their own thoughts and behavior that may be causing their painful feelings.
 They do not see themselves as victims of their partner's choices.
 Rather, they learn how to manage their own feelings without dumping their upset on their partner.
-When they can't manage their own feelings, they get the help they need rather than dump anger, blame, anxiety or depression onto their partner.
+When they can't manage their own feelings, they get the help they need rather than dump anger, blame, anxiety or depression on to their partner.

 Action 3 - Organizational responsibility